 DOBOR proposes to redesign and improve the damaged North Kawaihae Small Boat Harbor (NKSBH) main breakwater to better withstand winter swells.
 The existing breakwater elevation will be raised four (4) feet from six (6) feet above mean lower low water (MLLW) to ten (10) feet MLLW.
 The breakwater section will be ten (10) feet wide at its crest to accommodate maintenance equipment and have 1.5H:1V side slopes.
 The bottom width of the structure will be below the waterline and vary from about 40 to 60 feet.
-The modified breakwater will be designed to withstand larger wave forces and reduce wave intrusion into the harbor, thus minimizing damage to harbor structures and vessels that use the harbor.
-The breakwater structure will be extended approximately 80 feet landward from the existing end of the breakwater to prevent siltation of the boat ramp during high wave conditions.
+A concrete cap with width of six (6) feet and thickness of six (6) inches will be installed along the breakwater to provide access for inspection.
+The breakwater structure will be extended approximately 80 feet landward from the existing end of the breakwater to prevent siltation of the boat ramp.